PathNotFound404/cosc-40943-team-06-USPTO/docs/Requirements/vision-and-scope.md

 _[State the problem being solved or the opportunity being exploited, in the client's own terms.
 One or two paragraphs.
 This is the answer to "why is anyone paying for this?"]_

+Producing one post today would cost him roughly eight hours, because the underlying USPTO Office Action and litigation data arrives as large, uncleaned, siloed bulk files that he has to reconcile and visualize by hand before he can write anything.
+He wants a private, low-cost, local tool that turns each week's USPTO release into verifiable, ready-to-publish charts and text, without depending on paid cloud AI services and without ever claiming something the data cannot support.

 ### 2.2 Business Objectives

 _[Summarize the business benefits the product will provide, **quantitatively and measurably**.
 Platitudes ("become recognized as a world-class provider") and vague improvements ("provide a more rewarding customer experience") are neither helpful nor verifiable.]_